Mru people: End of Taungya Harvest

 After all the crops have been harvested, every household kills a pig or two and cooks some pieces of pork in a bamboo tube.
 The household members then take the meat along with rice and khaung to their taungya.
 Once they arrived at their taungya, offerings are made to various nats roaming near the streams close to the taungya.
 They then pray to the nats for their physical well-being.
-After they return home, they threw a feast with the rest of the pork and khaung.
+After they returned home, they threw a feast with the rest of the pork and khaung.
 This pwe is also celebrated on the same day by all the villagers.

 Funeral

-Upon the death of a Mru individual, their body is put in a coffin made of split colored bamboos and in some cases rugs and blankets.
-The body is then cremated and the remaining unburnt pieces of bones are collected; after being stored in the village for 2–3 months they are stored in a small hut constructed above the location at which the body was cremated.
+Upon the death of a Mru individual, their body is put in a coffin made of split colored bamboo and, in some cases, rugs and blankets.
+The body is then cremated, and the remaining unburnt pieces of bones are collected; after being stored in the village for 2–3 months, they are stored in a small hut constructed above the location at which the body was cremated.

 In the case of death by contagious disease (especially small-pox and cholera) the deceased individual is buried immediately and no hut is constructed.